ijoshsmith/sustainable-coding/README.md

 I chose *coding* instead of *code* as the second word of the title to emphasize my focus on writing code more than the code that is written.
 It might be a subtle distinction, but it is an important one.

+##APE
+When working on something, resist the temptation to jump directly into writing or changing code.

+It is important to Assess, Plan, and Execute (APE).

+- Assess the requirements, problems, unknowns, etc.
+- Plan how to implement the work that needs to be done, based on your assessment.
+- Execute your plan.

+> The first casualty of any battle is the plan of attack. - Cory Doctorow

+It's common to go back to assessment or planning as new facts are uncovered.

 ##Fixing bugs
 Give each bug fix its due diligence, otherwise your fix will likely create more bugs.